 Want to get instant updates on the latest posts like this one and a free Ebook?

-We can see in the figure 1 above, this coupon is cut from the panel raw material in such a way that its long axis lies along the core ribbon or the core 'L direction.
-The middle white area with the core inside is simply a pictorial representation of the skin peeled off there locally to expose the core for demosntration, obviously in real life you cannot see the core like this.
+We can see in the figure 1 above, this coupon is cut from the panel raw material in such a way that its long axis lies along the core 'ribbon' or the core 'L direction.
+The middle white area in the image with the core visible is simply a pictorial representation of the skin peeled off locally to expose the core for demonstration only, obviously in real life you cannot see the core this way.

-In Figure 2, we can see now that this coupon is cut from the panel raw material in the other perpendicular direction thus the long axis of this coupon now lies along the weaker core 'W' or core expansion direction.
+In Figure 2 above, we now see that this coupon is cut from the panel raw material in the other perpendicular direction, thus the long axis of this coupon now lies along the weaker core 'W' or core expansion direction.
 The reason this direction is weaker is that there gaps in the flow of material, namely the nomex aramid fiber is absent within the hexagonal cells and only present at the bond lines.
 If the coupon is subject to bending along the ribbon 'L' axis, then only the weaker bond lines are able to resist the bending loads.

 It is common practice to test coupons along both of these directions and document the A-Basis and B-Basis flexure and core shear allowable stresses.
 It is also typical that the flexure and core shear allowable stress values are higher for the 'L' direction coupons than the 'W' direction coupons.
 In the follow up post to this one, we will dig a little deeper into the typical flexure and core shear test set ups.

 Related to Sandwich Panel Flexure and Core Shear, here is a cool video that goes into the manufacturing process of composite sandwich panels: